somali0128/steam-doodle/README.md

 ## What's the reward distribution rule?

 Bounty will be distributed to people who submit the doodle to IPFS and the cid of the doodle is submitted to K2.
-The bounty per round is 5 KOII.
+The bounty per round is 1 KOII.

-Note: If the same doodle is submitted, you won't get the reward.
-Only new doodles will be rewarded.
-So keep it running and make sure you won't miss the steam doodle update :wink:.

 ## How to submit the doodle to IPFS?